Pavol-69/OP-Project-13-utiliser-API-pour-compte-utlisateur-bancaire-avec-react/README.md

 # Populate database with two users
 npm run populate-db

+# Go to the right folder
+cd client

+# Launch the app
+npm run dev
 ```

 Your server should now be running at http://locahost:3001 and you will now have two users in your MongoDB database!